zhiqu22/zhiqu22.github.io/_pages/about.md

 <summary id="about_me"><span class="summary-heading">About Me</span></summary>
 I am a third-year Ph.D. student at [Nara Institute of Science and Technology](https://www.naist.jp/) (NAIST), supervised by [Prof. Taro Watanabe](https://sites.google.com/site/tarowtnb).
 I am also an intern at [National Institute of Information and Communi-ations Technology](https://www.nict.go.jp/) (NICT), Japan, where I am mentored by [Associate Prof. Chenchen Ding](https://att-astrec.nict.go.jp/member/ding/).
-My research focuses on machine translation, particularly in multilingual settings.
-I also maintain a broad interest in natural language processing (NLP) in general.
+I maintain a broad interest in Natural Language Processing (NLP) in general.
+My main research focuses on Machine Translation, particularly in Multilingual settings.

 You can learn more about me through my [Publications](#publications), [Educations](#educations) and [Research Experiences](#research_experiences).
 You also can find my [ACL Profile](https://aclanthology.org/people/z/zhi-qu/) and [OpenReview Profile](https://openreview.net/profile?id=%7EZhi_Qu2).